daskals/Cypress-Spansion-SK-FM4-176L-S6E2CC-Tutorial/README.md

 ## PART 5: Build and Run the Project

+1. Connect your FM4 board to your PC via USB before proceeding
-1. Go to **Project → Rebuild All Target Files** (or press **F7**)
+2. Go to **Project → Rebuild All Target Files** (or press **F7**)
-2. Watch the Build Output window at the bottom.
+3. Watch the Build Output window at the bottom.
 A successful build looks like:

     ```
     "fm4_project.axf" - 0 Error(s), 0 Warning(s).
     Build Time Elapsed: 00:00:XX
     ```
-3. Make sure your FM4 board is connected via USB
+4. To flash the firmware to the board, go to **Flash → Download** (or press **F8**)
+5. The Output window should confirm programming is complete.
+The board will reset and start running your code automatically.

+---

+## Acknowledgements

+Special thanks to [Shayan Majumder](https://github.com/ShayanMajumder) for his valuable contributions to this repository.